laravel/docs/scheduling.md

         }
     }

-You can also define schedules by using an [invokable](http://php.net/manual/en/language.oop5.magic.php#object.invoke) - which is a PHP class that defines the `__invoke` magic method.
+You can also define scheduled tasks by using an [invokable](http://php.net/manual/en/language.oop5.magic.php#object.invoke) - which is a php class that defines the `__invoke` magic method.
 In this example, we schedule an invokable to be called daily (like before).
 Within the invokable, we will execute a database query that counts registered users.
 Here we have the invokable class that does just that:

     <?php